Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 Now that our relationship is done, for now, I have an abundance of time to reflect on my actions and behaviors over that time.

-I have been “working on myself” for decades: therapy, meditation, libraries worth of self-help books, forests worth of journals.
+I have been “working on myself” for decades: therapy, meditation, libraries worth of self-help books, stacks of journals I could pile higher than my head.

 When I was able to meet and attract my Dream Girl, I felt triumphant.